-Being in and around water is great fun but water can be dangerous so have fun but always keep safe.
-There are dangers that can kill in lakes, reservoirs, rivers, canals, ponds and the sea.
+Being in and around water is great fun, but water can be very dangerous.
+Have fun, but always keep safe.
+There are dangers that can kill in lakes, reservoirs, river, canals, ponds and the sea.
 Here are a few things you should remember.

-1. Always be accompanied by an adult.
+• Always accompany children.
 Stay close to your group and stay in sight at all times.

-3. Stay clear of strong currents, weirs, rapids and reservoirs edges.
+• Stay clear of strong currents, weirs, rapids and reservoir edges.

-6. Wear something on your feet.
-There may be sharp rocks, rubbish, broken glass etc. under the water.
+• Wear something on your feet.
+There may be sharp rocks, rubbish or broken glass under the water.

-9. Cover any cuts and scratches with water proof plasters.
+• Cover any cuts and scratches with water proof plasters.
 Weil’s Disease can be caught from rat urine.

 Learning to swim could save your life and swimming pools are the safest places to swim.
-Water is fun and if you’re sensible and follow the water safety rules you can have a brilliant time with your family and friends.
+Water is fun and if you are sensible and follow the water safety rules, you can have a brilliant time with your family and friends.